venicegeo/pzsvc-exec/README.md

 Pzsvc-exec is a microservice written in the Go programming langauge.
 It's purpose is to bring algorithms and other non-scalable applications and web services to the enterprise.
 It provides load balancing capabilities to enable algorithms and applications to be scalable in the Enterprise.

-"pzsvc-exec" is designed to serve command-line programs to Piazza, based on the contents of a config file.
+Ppzsvc-exec is designed to serve command-line programs to Piazza, based on the contents of a config file.
+Piazza is an open-source framework and tool-suite enabling rapid geospatial information systems (GIS) solutions for the enterprise.
+It is designed to do the heavy lifting needed by developers moving solutions to the cloud.
+Piazza leverages pzsvc-exec so algorithm developers can have their algorithms deployed to the cloud so developers can discover and utilize these algorithms within the GIS solutions they develop.
+For more details on Piazza, see https://pz-docs.geointservices.io/ for details.

-Pzsvc-exec is at its most basic level something that publishes the exec() call as a service to Piazza (with lots of useful bells and whistles).

-When it is launched, it is given a config file, from which it derives all persistent information.
-If the config file allows, it will start by automatically registering itself as a service to a specified Piazza instance.
-Regardless, it will then begin to serve.
+When pzsvc-exec is launched, it reads from a configuration file, from which it derives all persistent information.
+Based on settings in the configuration file, pzsvc-exec starts automatically registering itself as a service to a specified Piazza instance.

 When a request comes in, it has up to three parts - a set of files to download, a command string to execute, and a set of files to upload.
 It will generate a temporary folder, download the files into the folder, execute its command in the folder, upload the files from the folder, reply to the service request, and then delete the folder.
 The command it attempts to execute is the `CliCmd` parameter from the config file, with the `cmd` from the service request appended on.
 The reply to the service request will take the form of a JSON string, and contains a list of the files downloaded, a list of the files uploaded, and the stdout return of command executed.